-INITIATIVE #3.4: Enhance Capital Plan to identify needs & funding opportunities.

-Status Action Step Description of Action Step Status ٢ #1 In preparation of preparing metrics staff is working to identify what aspects of infrastructure measurements are documented for each system.
+STATUS AS OF: FEBRUARY 2021 INITIATI IVE #3.4: Enhance Capital Plan to identify needs & functing opportunities.
+0% 10% 20% 30% 40% 50% 60% 70% 80% 90% 100% Status Action Step Description of Action Step Status 4 #1 In preparation of preparing metrics staff is working to identify what aspects of infrastructure measurements are documented for each system.
 Pavement condition indices are regularly measured.
 Properties impacted by boil orders for water mains are documented.
 Sanitary sewer backup occurrences are documented.
 Fleet management data is available.
-Due to decentralized facility maintenance measurements are not available for this system. × #2 No reportable progress at this point. √ #3 The Finance Division in conjunction with Fleet Maintenance and input from departments has completed a 20-year replacement plan that will be updated annually in conjunction with the Multi-Year Capital Plan moving forward. ✓ #4 The Multi-Year Capital Plan is prepared on an annual basis during the months of November & December.
-The Plan includes 5-years of planned improvements to maintain assets and protect the Village's investment in infrastructure and equipment. √ #5 The current draft Multi-Year Capital Plan was presented to the Board on December 17, 2018.
+Due to decentralized facility maintenance, measurements are not available for this system. ~ #2 After further analysis, it was determined that this remains a recommended action step for a future strategic plan.
+Staff turnover and decentralized facility management led to complications in completing a building master plan. ~ #3 The Finance Division in conjunction with Fleet Maintenance and input from departments has completed a 20-year replacement plan that will be updated annually in conjunction with the Multi-Year Capital Plan moving forward. ~ #4 The Multi-Year Capital Plan is prepared on an annual basis during the months of November & December.
+The Plan includes 5-years of planned improvements to maintain assets and protect the Village's investment in infrastructure and equipment. ✓ #5 The current draft Multi-Year Capital Plan was presented to the Board on December 16, 2019.
 It will be approved by the Village Board as part of the annual budget.

 The purpose of preparing a Multi-Year Capital Improvement Plan (CIP) is to assist decision makers in identifying resources needed to maintain infrastructure, services and service levels, and potential future funding challenges and policy considerations.
-The CIP encompasses the Village's main systems of infrastructure; Transportation, Water and Sewer and Storm Water Management, as well as capital items such as Vehicles, Equipment and Buildings/Building Improvements.
+The CIP encompasses the Village's main systems of infrastructure; Transportation, Water and Sewer, Storm Water Management, Vehicles & Equipment, Technology and Buildings/Building Improvements.

-The FY19/20 Capital Plan included the construction of the Knowles Road Water Tower and associated water system improvements, along with several water main replacement projects.
-MFT resurfacing project will focus on a variety of local streets.
+The FY2020/2021 Capital Plan included the completion of the Knowles Road Water Tower and associated water system improvements, along with a water main replacement project along Old Grand Ave.
+The MFT resurfacing project continues to focus on a variety of local streets while our reconstruction program focuses on local streets that need more intense repair.

-Initiative #3.5: Develop a program that establishes a standard for parkway operations
+Initiative #3.5: Develop a program that establishes a standard for parkway operations.